davidmahbubi/kanji-quiz-frontend/README.md

 ## What is this 😕 ?

 This is a Kanji Quiz Website, my personal project 😁.
-This is a Frontend page only ! for Backend, you can go [https://github.com/davidmahbubi/kanji_quiz_backend](here)
+This is a Frontend page only ! for Backend, you can go [Kanji Quiz Backend Repository](https://github.com/davidmahbubi/kanji_quiz_backend)

 ## Technologies Behind This Project 👨‍💻
 * [VueJS](https://vuejs.org)